3urobeat/arduino-resource-monitor/server/linux/README.md

 # Pull x86_64 image once
 docker pull dockcross/manylinux-x64

-# Create 'build' & 'dockcross' folders (if not already done)
+# Clean build folder and create folders (if not already done)
-mkdir -p build/build-x86_64
-mkdir -p build/dockcross
+rm -rf ./build/build-x86_64     # It is important to clean up to make sure cmake does not use flags from a previous built mkdir -p build/build-x86_64 mkdir -p build/dockcross